 9. Test your ability to write to different people

 How would you write an email invitation to dinner for your 13-year-old niece?
 You would probably be very casual, cute and simple.

 How would you write a letter to your grandmother?
 It would probably be casual and friendly, but also very respectful and polite.

 How would you write a business letter to your boss?
-This letter would most likely be very formal, polite and professional.
+You would most likely be very formal, polite and professional.

-Practicing different registers, or levels of formality, is a useful exercise that will keep your writing skills fresh and varied.
+Practicing different registers, or levels of formality, is a useful exercise that will keep your advanced English writing skills fresh and varied.

-Even if there are registers that you do not normally have to use, it is good to practice them because you never know when those skills might be helpful or required!
+Even if there are English registers that you don’t normally have to use, it’s good to practice them.
+You never know when those skills might be helpful, or even required!

 Just like with grammar, most language learners understand much more vocabulary than they actually use.

 However, there’s no reason not to use the words that you spent such a long time learning!
 Again, it’s important to get out of your comfort zone and try out vocabulary that you don’t use often.